ovidijusku/master/bda_03/readme.md

 ```

 ## Insights
-When looking at the histograms, majority of them appear to be either normal or right-skewed.
+When looking at the histograms, majority of them appear to be either normal.
+Smaller portion of them are right-skewed or left-skewed.

-1. However, some of the histograms have very distinct outliers.
-F.e. `219018494` - which seemed to lost connection for over 38 minutes
-2. Others do not have normal or skewed distribution pattern.
-F.e. `219018494` - which seemed to be standing in place from the longitude and latitude, but navigational status was set as `Under way using engine`
-3. Some of the normal / skewed distributions have very different mean / median values comparing to other histograms.
-F.e. `211364330` vs `265547240` - it could be that when using different transmitting equipment, they are configured to transfer messages not at the same frequency.
+1. Moving and moored vessels have different transmitting times.
+F.e.
+MMSI `215760000`
+2. Vessels when being in slow paced activities (`Engaged in fishing` or `Restricted maneuverability`) also increase the time intervals.
+F.e.
+MMSI `253338000`

 ## References